awsdocs/iam-user-guide/doc_source/id.md

 **Note**
 If you need to request support, do not use the **Feedback** link on this page\.
 Feedback you enter is received by the AWS Documentation team, not AWS Support\.
 Instead, choose the **Contact Us** link at the top of this page\.
 There, you'll find links to resources to help you get the support that you need\.

-The AWS account root user or an IAM administrator for the account can create *IAM identities*\.
+The AWS account root user or an administrative user for the account can create *IAM identities*\.
 An IAM identity provides access to an AWS account\.
 An *IAM user group* is a collection of IAM users managed as a unit\.
 An IAM identity represents a human user or programmatic workload, and can be authenticated and then authorized to perform actions in AWS\.
 Each IAM identity can be associated with one or more *policies*\.
 Policies determine what actions a user, role, or member of a user group can perform, on which AWS resources, and under what conditions\.

 ## [AWS account root user](id_root-user.md)<a name="id_root"></a>